 The type of tasks and activities you could be involved with:

 - Fundraising with your friends, colleagues, family and online or offline communities/networks.

 - Inspiring others to fundraise and support our work.

-- To act as ambassador for the trust and champion the work that we do everyday to end HIV transmissions by 2030.
+- To act as ambassador for the charity and champion the work that we do every day to end HIV transmissions by 2030.

 - Organise an event of your choice e.g. quiz night, dancing competition, bake sale, tribute night, club night etc.

-- Promoting, recruiting teams or volunteering at our London and Glasgow World AIDS Day fundraising walks.
+- Promoting, recruiting teams for or volunteering at our World AIDS Day fundraising walks in Brighton.

 - With our support, host your own World AIDS Day fundraising walk in your local community.

 - Giving short inspiring talks about the work we do to a variety of community groups (experience of public speaking is preferred).